-- a creditor of an insurance company may request the OJK to file a bankruptcy petition against an insurance company to the commercial court, the OJK would then be required to approve or reject such a request within 30 days of the complete request being received, and the insurance company cannot file a voluntary petition with the OJK to file a bankruptcy petition against itself; and - the D&L proceedings under the ICL and the Insurance Companies Liquidation Rules constitute another proceeding recognised by Indonesian law which is applicable to insurance companies, and different from the insolvency proceedings governed by the IBL.
+A creditor of an insurance company may request the OJK to file a bankruptcy petition against an insurance company to the Commercial Court; the OJK would be required to approve or reject such a request within 30 days of the complete request being received; the insurance company cannot file a voluntary petition with the OJK to file a bankruptcy petition against itself.

+The D&L Proceedings under the ICL and the Insurance Companies Liquidation Rules constitute another proceeding recognised by Indonesian law which is applicable to insurance companies, and different from the insolvency proceedings governed by the IBL.